deephealthproject/winter-school/README.md

 5. High-Performance Computing, by Eduardo Qui&ntilde;ones (BSC) and Iacopo Colonnelli (UNITO)

+6. Heterogeneus Architectures in EDDL

-6. GPU programming in the EDDL, by Roberto Paredes (UPV)
+    6.1.
+GPU programming in the EDDL, by Roberto Paredes (UPV)

-7. FPGA programming in the EDDL, by Jos&eacute; Flich (UPV)
+    6.2.
+Reconfigurable Architectures Support in EDDL, by
+        - Jos&eacute; Flich (UPV) for FPGA,
+        - Enzo Tartaglione (UNITO) for pruning, and
+        - Vicent Templier (CEA) for quantization methodologies

-8. Presentation of the other three ICT-11 projects, Friday morning
+7. Presentation of the other three ICT-11 projects, Friday morning

     - ICT-11 (a) , by (Project Coordinator)
     - ICT-11 (b) , by (Project Coordinator)